-- 1. Does the publication reach sufficient numbers of your target market? - 2.
-Will your ad stand out among the clutter? - 3.
-Can you afford to run a series of ads? - 4.
-Have you used a bold headline that grabs attention and tells your reader that you can help them? - 5.
-Have you given enough attention to the content? - 6.
-Have you told your readers exactly what you are offering them? - 7.
-Is there enough emphasis on the benefits of your product/service? - 8.
-Have you told them how others (and which others) have benefited? - 9.
-Have you told them what they must do to obtain what you offer? - 10.
+Does the publication reach sufficient numbers of your target market?
+Will your ad stand out among the clutter?
+Can you afford to run a series of ads?
+Have you used a bold headline that grabs attention and tells your reader that you can help them?
+Have you given enough attention to the content?
+Have you told your readers exactly what you are offering them?
+Is there enough emphasis on the benefits of your product/service?
+Have you told them how others (and which others)have benefited?
+Have you told them what they must do to obtain what you offer?
 Have you made it easy for them to find you/contact you?

-SOME COMMON ERRORS WHEN PLANNING YOUR PRINT MEDIA ERROR SOLUTION Trying to write your own material.
-Stick to your core area of competence.
+ERROR SOLUTION Trying to write your own material Stick to your core area of competence.
 If you don't want unprofessional writing, let a professional writer write your ad, brochure and other print media.
-Allocating responsibility for the brochure/website project to someone too junior.
-Unless you want wasted time, costly rewrites and redesigns, you should appoint a senior decision-maker within your organisation (this could be yourself) to be involved in the project from the very beginning.
-Trying to cram as much information as possible into the brochure.
-Remember that less is very often more.
-The function of most brochures is not to sell, but to generate interest and to get potential clients to contact you.
+Allocating responsibility for the brochure/website project to someone too junior Unless you want wasted time, costly rewrites and redesigns, you should appoint a senior decision-maker within your organization (this could be yourself) to be involved in the project from the very beginning Trying to cram as much information as possible into the brochure Remember that less is very often more.
+The function of most brochures is not to sell, but go generate interest and to get potential clients to contact you.
 Keep the text simple, compact and relevant.
 Saving money by using a desktop publishing software programme.
 Off-the-shelf software can make you believe that you are a real designer, but you might end up with an uninspiring design that undermines your image.

-PRINT MEDIA CHECKLIST
+Print Media Checklist

 Form of advertising Why is this appropriate for your business?
 Why is this not appropriate for your business?
-What do you want to achieve from this ad?
-How will you measure the effectiveness of this ad?
+What do you want to achieve from this ad How will you measure the effectiveness of this ad?

 Business cards

 Ad in local newspapers

 Ad in national press

 Ad in trade publication

 Ad in free newspapers

 Ad in consumer magazines

 Ad in programmes (sports, cultural)

 Ad in Golden Pages and other directories

 Sales brochures

 Flyers and handouts

 Direct mail letter

-OTHER
+Other

-6 (II) PR (Public Relations)
+7 - (2) PR (Public Relations)

 You need to distinguish between proactive PR (deliberately and consciously setting out to make your business well known and well liked) and passive PR, where people get to like your business without you having to do anything specific to encourage them.
-We return to passive PR in Chapter 8.
+We return to passive PR in Chapter 9.